ccl0326/puppet-cdh/README.md

 NameNode from the primary NameNode and start the standby NameNode service.

-When are setting up brand new Hadoop cluster with HA, you should apply your puppet manifests to nodes in this order:
+When are setting up brand new Hadoop cluster with HA, you should apply your Puppet manifests to nodes in this order:

 1. JournalNodes
 2. Primary Hadoop master node (active NameNode)
-3. StandBy NameNodes
+3. Standby NameNodes
 4. Worker nodes (DataNodes)

 ### Adding High Availability to a running cluster

 Go through all of the same steps as described in the above section.
-Once all of your puppet manifests have been applied (JournalNodes running, NameNodes running and formatted/bootstrapped, etc.) you can initialize your JournalNodes' shared edit directories.
+Once all of your Puppet manifests have been applied (JournalNodes running, NameNodes running and formatted/bootstrapped, etc.) you can initialize your JournalNodes' shared edit directories.

 ```bash
 # Shutdown your HDFS cluster.
 Everything will need a
 # restart on order to load the newly applied HA configs.
 # (Leave the JournalNodes running.)